Course & Schedule

 - Dean Batali (the 70’s Show, Buffy the Vampire Slayer)

 All students are required to have experience in different aspects of screenwriting and production in order to effectively contribute towards the scripts and production the class is developing.

-We are offering the following courses to graduate students:
+We are offering the following courses: